react-cosmos/react-cosmos-classic/README.md

 #### Next.js

-Add `react-cosmos` to dev dependencies and create `cosmos.config.js`.
+Add `react-cosmos-classic` to dev dependencies and create `cosmos.config.js`.

 > Next.js apps run on both client & server, so compilation is done via Babel plugins instead of webpack loaders.
 This means we can rely on Cosmos' default webpack config.